cocos/cocos-docs/en/editor/components/spine.md

 | Use Tint              | Whether to turn on the tinting effect, off by default.
 | Sockets               | A system for hooking up external nodes to a given bone joint.

-> **Note**: the **Anchor** and **Size** properties on the Node component in the **Inspector** panel are invalid when using the Skeleton component.
+> **Note**: the `Anchor` and `Size` properties on the Node component in the **Inspector** panel are invalid when using the Skeleton component.

 ## Spine Skins

-The following is an example of how to change skins in Spine.
+It is possible to change skins in Spine.

 ![spine-cloth](./spine/cloth0.png)

-First create a new empty node in the **Hierarchy** panel and rename it to "girl".
+First, create a new empty node in the **Hierarchy** panel and rename it to "girl".
 Add the Skeleton component in the **Inspector** panel and drag and drop the asset into the SkeletonData property box of the Skeleton component.
 The Animation property of the Skeleton component can be changed to set the animation that the developer wants to play.

 ![spine-cloth](./spine/cloth1.png)